 Finally, The Karate Kid III did not finish the franchise well.
 It led many fans to believe that a sequel as a final instalment would be more appropriate, bringing the core values of the brand back to its original roots.
 Actually, John Avildsen had a different vision for the third movie, but was not supported by the producers.

 Fans started suggesting “ideas” on how to end the story, even prior to the 30th anniversary of the franchise.
 A tribute to John Avildsen, Pat Morita and a closing for Daniel and Ali.

 Particularly, I don’t think that the final story should be revolving around a “Karate tournament”, because the stature of the franchise deserves a more profound story.
 Daniel can not be seen now as a “kid”, but as a mature person.
-Therefore he should be well skilled in the martial arts, perhaps speaking Japanese and Mandarin as he had traveled to Asia with Miyagi.
-The story can take place 10 years after the first one, bringing Daniel and Ali back, as Daniel faces the final strike, meaning, dealing with the loss of a friend and mentor.
+Therefore he should be well skilled in the martial arts, perhaps speaking Japanese, Cantonese and Mandarin as he had traveled to Asia with Miyagi.
+The story can take place 10 years after the first one, with a new cast of actors, bringing Daniel and Ali back, as Daniel faces the final strike, meaning, dealing with the loss of a friend and mentor.

-I imagined John Avildsen with his career talent (or another director like him), directing a final instalment of the franchise.
-Perhaps director, Derek Wayne Johnson, since he already directed an amazing documentary on the life of John Avildsen.
+I imagined John Avildsen with his career talent (or another director like him), directing a final instalment of the franchise, leveraging the storyline of Karate Kid I. Perhaps director, Derek Wayne Johnson, since he already directed an amazing documentary on the life of John Avildsen.